nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Before Step 1)** The user's input (in this case will be a `workout /new` command) is obtained and parsed to obtain a `WorkoutCommand` object that contains the user's input.

-<span class="box info">:receipt: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
+<span class="box info">:memo: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
 ["Parsing User Input and Getting the Right Command"](#parsing-user-input-and-getting-the-right-command) section.</span>

 **(Step 1)** When `WorkoutCommand#execute()` is called, because this is a `workout /new` command, the method will call